Itzhak-Cohen/Verilog-Stepper-Motor/README.md

 # Stepper-Motor Control System in Verilog
-This project demonstrates a fully functional Step-Motor control system designed in Verilog using the Quartus environment.
+This project demonstrates a fully functional Stepper-Motor control system designed in Verilog using the Quartus environment.
 The system includes multiple features to control the motor's behavior such as an on-switch, directional control, step-size selection (full/half), speed control, and a quarter-circle movement mode.
 Detailed simulations for each feature are provided in the accompanying lab report.

 Features
 The following features are implemented in the design: